BlairCrumbly/BlairCrumbly/README.md

 ### 📌 Current Projects

-- 🚀 Developing an event management dashboard with React and TypeScript to streamline attendee tracking and scheduling
+- 🚀 Developing a fullstack event management system with React, Typescript, and Java
 - 🏗️ Learning AWS to improve cloud computing skills
 - ✍️ Writing beginner friendly blogs for those who are trying to grasp complex concepts